 The bill amends the Drain Code of 1956 by updating sections 135 and 197 to clarify the procedures for adding or removing counties from drainage districts.
 It specifies that after a drain is constructed, counties may be added to or removed from the drainage district, and outlines the process for initiating such changes through a petition to the drain commissioner.
-The petition must be signed by a specified number of freeholders or municipalities and must detail the counties and lands involved.
+The petition must be signed by a specified number of freeholders or municipalities, and it must detail the counties and lands involved.
 The bill also mandates that the drain commissioner provide notice of the petition to relevant parties and convene a drainage board meeting to consider the petition.

 Statutes affected: House Introduced Bill: 280.135, 280.197